tud-sumo/docs/docs/9_examples.md

 Below is a basic example that can be used to check that SUMO and TUD-SUMO are installed and run correctly.
 The network used is shown above, and is a simple ~300m stretch of road with a constant demand of 1800veh/hr.

-This example can be downloaded from the `basic_example` file at: [github.com/tud-sumo/example](https://github.com/tud-sumo/example)
+This example can be downloaded from the `basic_example` file on GitHub at: [DAIMoNDLab/tud-sumo-examples](https://github.com/DAIMoNDLab/tud-sumo-examples/tree/main/basic_example)

 ```python
 from tud_sumo.simulation import Simulation